barotto/IBMulator/README.md

 Sound cards' channels can be filtered with IIR filters.

-A filter is defined with a string containing the filter name followed by its parameters separated by commas, like so:
+A filter is defined by a string containing the filter name followed by its parameters separated by commas, like so:
 ```
 LowPass,order=5,cutoff=5000